RMPL: Relation-aware Multi-task Progressive Learning with Stage-wise Training for Multimedia Event Extraction: Approach

 where $Y$ is the linearized schema sequence, $y_{<n}$ denotes the previously generated prefix, $p_\theta(\cdot)$ denotes the model conditional distribution, and $\tau$ controls the schema specification.

-For event extraction supervision, we consider two modality-specific sources corresponding to $m = \tau \in \{t,i\}$.
+For event extraction supervision, we consider two schema types with $\tau \in \{t,i\}$, corresponding to textual and visual event extraction.
 Under each source, the target output is a linearized event schema sequence $Y$ defined by the corresponding schema type.
-Given a training instance $(\mathcal{D}, Y)$ from $\mathcal{S}_{m}$, the model is trained to maximize the conditional log-likelihood of $Y$ given $\mathcal{D}$.
+Given a training instance $(\mathcal{D}, Y)$ from $\mathcal{S}_{\tau}$, the model is trained to maximize the conditional log-likelihood of $Y$ given $\mathcal{D}$.
 We define the event extraction loss as: